bodis/ai-review-cicd-actions/README.md

 ### Showcase: Python Project Setup

-This example demonstrates a complete setup for a modern Python project using UV:
+This example demonstrates a complete setup for a modern Python project using UV.

+**Prerequisites**: Only one secret needed!
+- ✅ `ANTHROPIC_API_KEY` - Get from [Anthropic Console](https://console.anthropic.com/)
+- ❌ `GITHUB_TOKEN` - Automatically provided by GitHub Actions (don't add to secrets!)

 **1. Ensure pyproject.toml** (your project):